BRAND DESIGN

 Co-branding

 Co-branded websites and partnerships make up a large part of the web.
-We have a lot of experience working with brands on both sides of the fence, as a provider and as partners.
-We can advise you on the pros and cons of co-branded products and how to successfully negotiate a co-branded lockup.
+Understanding the pros and cons of co-branded products and how to successfully negotiate a co-branded lockup is essential for maximizing your brand’s visibility.

-It’s common place for the larger partner in the deal to push the smaller guy down to the footer or at least below the fold.
-If you are in the process of building your brand you need to be pushing for as much visibility as possible.
+It’s common for the larger partner in a deal to push the smaller brand down the page or below the fold.
+If you’re building your brand, you need to push for as much visibility as possible.

-Start your negotiations with your brand larger and higher up the page than you are happy to settle on.
-It sounds obvious but this give you room to negotiate.
-Starting out in the footer leaves you with little chance of moving up.
+Start negotiations with your brand appearing larger and higher up the page than you might ultimately settle for.
+This strategy gives you room to negotiate.
+Beginning in the footer leaves little chance of moving up.

 Brand Guidelines

-Brand guidelines are an essential part of your businesses communications.
-You have invested a lot of time in your brand and you understand the message it should convey.
-How do you communicate this to: your team, your printer, website designer etc?
+Brand guidelines are an essential part of your business communications.
+You’ve invested a lot of time in your brand and understand the message it should convey.
+But how do you communicate this to your team, printer, website designer, and others?

-With a simple, usable brand guideline document you can communicate all the details necessary to understand your brand and how your brand should be applied across media.
+A simple, usable brand guideline document allows you to communicate all the necessary details to ensure your brand is consistently represented across all media.
 A typical brand guideline document will cover:

 • Example logos and usage instructions